DanielAmorimAraujo/roameo/README.md

-# Travelbook
+# Roameo
-Travelbook will be used as an all-in-one travel website that allows users to plan out their trips and their itineraries Using Google Maps api users will be able to select destinations and place them in their calendars
+Roameo will be used as an all-in-one travel website that allows users to plan out their trips and their itineraries Using Google Maps api users will be able to select destinations and place them in their calendars
 Extensions:
   - Facebook messenger help to help users pick destinations idk man